Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Business buyers are highly sceptical and suspicious beasts.
 And they generally want to pay less than the valuation figure, a lot less.

-So how do you get them to pay a lot more?
+So howto get them to pay a lot more?
 There's an art to it!

-1. Attract the right NUMBER of buyers & develop competitive tension
+1. Attracting the right NUMBER of buyers & developing competitive tension

 It's a simple supply and demand situation.
-You have only the one business for sale.
-And if you (or your broker) can find numerous buyers interested in buying your business that helps enormously when it comes to getting a better price.
+For any individual business for sale if the vendor (or their broker) can find numerous buyers interested in buying the business, that helps enormously when it comes to getting a better price.

-However, if you have just one buyer that's very bad for price.
+However, if there's just one buyer, that's very bad for price.

 Why?

-The buyer knows you've invested a lot of time and energy to get to the latter stage of the sale and that there's a high pain level to a late-stage pull out, so he'll push his luck and push his luck and push his luck.
-However, if you have other potential buyers ready to take his place he will be a lot more circumspect about putting price pressure on you as he's aware you have options.
+The buyers know the vendor has invested a lot of time and energy to get to the latter stage of the sale and that there's a high pain level to a late-stage pull out, so they'll push their luck and push their luck and push their luck.
+However, if there are other potential buyers ready to take their place, they will be a lot more circumspect about putting piling the pressure on as they are aware of the other options.

 Important Note: Some vendors invent "other buyers" ie. they tell an interested buyer that they have other buyers in the wings (even when they don't).
 This is dishonest, yes, but it is also extremely unwise!

 But it's not just about having numerous buyers, it's about managing them sensitively and diplomatically to ensure the development of competitive tension.
-That's a tricky tightrope to walk especially if you are conducting the sale yourself as you can't put the buyers all in one room and ask them to bid against each other.
-And you can't go back and forth and tell B that A offered you £x (B's not going to believe you!)
+That's a tricky tightrope to walk especially if the sellers are conducting the sale themselves.
+They can't put the buyers all in one room and ask them to bid against each other.
+And they can't go back and forth and tell B that A offered £x (B's not going to believe the other offer!)

-If your business is large enough, we highly recommend having a competent M&A adviser do this for you, not a business broker or business transfer agent.
-We maintain a database of these and can assist you find the right one.
+If the business is large enough, we highly recommend having a competent M&A adviser do handle the sale, not a business broker or business transfer agent.
+We maintain a database of these professional and can assist finding the right one.

 Most first time sellers are unaware of how important it is to get the right kind of buyer.